Pelosi’s Bulk-Mail Balloting Lie

-But since Pelosi brought it up, the fraud that will take place due to phony mail-in ballots will utterly dwarf anything the Russians ever dreamed of accomplishing with their scheme.
+But since Pelosi brought it up, the fraud that will take place due to her proposal that Democrat states should use bulk-mail ballots, will utterly dwarf anything the Russians ever dreamed of accomplishing with their scheme.
 Democrats are opening up this election to fraud.

 It’s important here to distinguish something: Requested absentee ballots are not the same as a virtual carpet-bombing of ballots.
 A voter asks for an absentee ballot.
 That voter expects to receive it and is likely the one to fill it out and return it.
 For those who worry about the pandemic, there is plenty of time between now and Election Day to request one.
 Every state allows absentee ballots, and 34 states with 118 million registered voters allow absentee voting regardless of reason.

 What Democrats seek is very different.
 They want to preemptively mail ballots all over the country, introducing a new system with just over two months to go before the election.
 Nine states and Washington, DC, are already mailing ballots directly to all 44 million of their registered voters.
 And, according to The New York Times, “Over all, 27 states and Washington, D.C., have in some way expanded voter access to mail ballots for the 2020 general election.”
 But a wholesale change to the system now?

 With such weakly vetted ballots, who’s doing the voting?
 We’ve repeatedly warned (with examples) about the wide-open potential for massive voter fraud from mail-in voting.